 The architecture for the Centre Club is “Contemporary Park Board”, recalling the stone and wood structures often found in historic parks throughout the world.
 The style is at once familiar, yet appropriate for a forward-looking community like Lakestone.

-The Club features a large workout room and yoga studio with adjacent change rooms and coffee shop.
+The Centre Club features a large workout room and yoga studio with adjacent change rooms and coffee shop.
 Everything opens up onto the pool terrace, where you can drink in west-facing lake views and beautiful landscaping from the hot tub or pool.
-Tennis and multi-sport courts, plus open space to toss a Frisbee or walk the dog, are also featured by this Benchlands amenity.
+Tennis and multi-sport courts, plus open space to toss a frisbee or walk the dog are also found in this Benchlands amenity.

 Steps down the trail from the Lake Club is direct lake access.
 The beach area features an attractive timber pavilion, reflecting the architectural style of Lakestone.
 Picnic tables and loungers are also available for waterside relaxation.
-Kayak racks and storage for rowboats and paddleboards allow you to take advantage of all the lake has to offer.
+The Lake Club facility features kayak racks and paddleboard storage, allowing you to take advantage of all the lake has to offer.

 The natural lake bed and vegetation have been retained to protect this significant Kokanee spawning ground, with specific locations provided for kayak or paddleboard launching.
-A quiet water area in front of the club’s dock is perfect for a swim, paddle or sail, away from powered watercraft.
-A second community dock 150 metres south of the beach provides those with powered watercraft a location to pick up friends and family for a day on the water.
+A quiet water area is perfect for a swim, paddle or sail, away from powered watercraft.
+A community dock 150 metres south of the beach provides those with powered watercraft a location to pick up friends and family for a day on the water.

-Perched on the highest point of land at Lakestone, Summit Park is a peaceful space.
+Perched on the highest point of land at Lakestone, Beacon Hill Park is a peaceful space.
 A primary destination for hikers, the park can also act as an activity space for special events such as movie nights or small performances in a natural amphitheater setting.
-Minimal in its programming, Summit Park acts as a serene counterpoint to the wide variety of activities available at Lakestone.
+Minimal in its programming, Beacon Hill Park acts as a serene counterpoint to the wide variety of activities available at Lakestone.